redexp/react-separate-template/README.md

-react-separate-template
+React separate template
 =======================

-React separate templates - Proof of concept

 First problem of react is HTML inside our JS files and there is no way to make them separate.

-## This is my solution.
+## This is my solution

 So I want to take out HTML from this class to separate file
 ```javascript